 So what hat am I talking about?
-I actually had to do a little research to discover that my hat is the Henschel Breezer with Coolmax Band.
+I actually had to do a little research to discover that my hat is the Henschel Breezer.
 I picked mine up at Saguaro National Park.
 Trail had gotten one earlier at the SanDiego zoo earlier in the year and was loving it so she got one for me too.
 A fair number of national parks sell them in their gift shop with the name of the park embroidered on the band.

 Why it’s “the best”